DianaBaRo/student_data_bank/README.md

 * Room

 ### Model Associations
-User (parent) has many students and User as nursery_staff has many activities.
+User has many students and has many activities.
 Student has many activities and belongs to a User (parent).
 Activity belongs to a Student and belongs to User.